the1lab/1lab/src/Realisability/PCA/Sugar.lagda.md

 ```

 Finally, we introduce another recursive predicate to be filled in by
-instance search indicating whether a term always denotes--- these are
+instance search indicating whether a term always denotes --- these are
 the inclusions of elements from $\bA$ and top-level abstractions.

 ```agda